deephaven/vscode-deephaven/README.md

 ## Code Snippets

 The `vscode-deephaven` extension comes with some predefined `python` snippets.
 These insert pre-defined code snippets into an editor.
-To use, simply type `ui` to see available snippets.
+To use, simply type `ui` in an opened `python` file to see available snippets.

 ![Code Snippets](docs/code-snippets.png)